Accessible version of MRC Timeline

 A UK-China research collaboration has helped inform a ban on the use of the antibiotic colistin as an additive to animal feed in China.
 In 2015 the team identified a gene called MCR-1, allowing bacteria to survive colistin treatment in animals and humans.
 MCR-1 is a ‘mobile gene’ which can be transferred to other bacteria, making them resistant too.
 Following their discovery, the team worked with the Chinese Government to discuss the risks and impact on animals and humans.
 As of 1 November 2016, the Chinese Ministry of Agriculture banned the use of colistin as a feed additive for animals.
-Read more on our website and blog.
+Read more on our blog.

 2016 WHO roll out of pneumococcal vaccine

 An affordable new formulation of pneumococcal vaccine has been approved by the EU and pre-qualified by the WHO based on results of trials conducted at MRC Unit The Gambia.
 The trials tested a more cost-effective vaccine, containing four doses, rather than one; it offers a 75% reduction in temperature-controlled supply chain and storage requirements.
 The results showed that the new formulation was as safe, tolerable and immunogenic as the already licensed single-dose syringe.
 Read an interview with Clinical Trials Coordinator Dr Olubukola Idoko on our blog.

 2016 Study finds over 100 new genetic links to schizophrenia